 Keep in mind that key layout and size are not always the same from keyboard to keyboard.
 Nearly any new keyboard will take some getting used to – a week of use should do the trick.

 The wireless mouse should be comfortable to use as well.
 There are three main grips for a mouse – palm, fingertip and claw.
 Mice with a large arch are palm grips – your palm generally rests on the arch.
 Fingertip mice are shaped so only your fingertips touch the mouse.
 They are generally slender, highly portable devices.
 Claw grips are shaped so the heel of your palm rests on the back of the mouse.
 This leaves your fingers hovering over the buttons like a claw.

-Key switches are the mechanisms under the keys that send the signal from the keyboard to the computer.
+The mechanisms under the keys that send the signal from the keyboard to the computer are called key switches.
 To the average user, key switches are an afterthought, but the type of key switch directly affects the feel, performance and longevity of your keyboard.

 There are three main types of key switches – dome, scissor and mechanical.
 Rubber-dome, or silicon, key switches are exactly what they sound like – little rubber domes under the keys.
 These switches make the impact of the key feel soft as you press down and are quiet compared to mechanical switches.
 The key also has to be pressed down all the way in order for the keystroke to register.
 For the speed-demon typists, this can lead to fewer words per minute.
 However, the main problem with rubber-dome keys is longevity.
 Over time, the soft rubber dome starts to become brittle and will eventually lead to failure.